-We Build Micro-Villages In partnership with the refugees in our care, we develop micro-villages that meet their physical needs first.
-By keeping our villages small—in the range of 20 homes and 100-150 people—we maintain the familiar village social structure that most refugees come from.
-This greatly minimizes the difficulties of transition and gives them the strong sense of community during displacement—which is completely lost in larger refugee camps.
+In partnership with the refugees in our care, we develop micro-villages that meet their physical needs first.
+By keeping our villages small—in the range of 20 homes and 100-150 people—we maintain the familiar village social structure with which most refugees are familiar.
+This greatly minimizes the difficulties of transition and gives them the strong sense of community during displacement—which is often lost in larger refugee camps.

-Community Center Building a house is one thing, but providing a place of refuge is quite another.
-Our 8,000 square footmultipurpose facility complete with a soccer field provides non-formal and formal educational programs for refugees and locals in Soran.
+Building a house is one thing, but providing a place of refuge is quite another.
+Our 8,000 square foot multipurpose facility, complete with a soccer field, provides both informal and formal educational programs for refugees and locals in Soran.
 We offer youth activities, adult vocational training, and English and Arabic classes.

-— Nuroj School When refugees move in to our homes the first question the families ask us is, "How can we get education for our children?"
-These families are desperate to provide for their children's future, and we could not be more happy to help them through our Love Does school.
+When refugees move in to their homes, the first question the families ask us is, "How can we get education for our children?"
+These families are desperate to provide for their children's futures, and we could not be more happy to help them through our Love Does school.

 We have doctors that services the needs of Syrian refugees, Yazidis, Arabs, and other Kurdish displaced people in our region.